caronc/nzb-subliminal/patches/README.md

 | [subliminal-double.download.pt2.patch](https://github.com/caronc/nzbget-subliminal/blob/master/patches/subliminal-double.download.pt2.patch) | This is an extension to an earlier patch created ([subliminal-double.download.patch](https://github.com/caronc/nzbget-subliminal/blob/master/patches/subliminal-double.download.patch)) which just improves on it.
 | [subliminal-clean_logging.patch](https://github.com/caronc/nzbget-subliminal/blob/master/patches/subliminal-clean_logging.patch) | When a provider is offline or becomes unresponsive, this patch just eliminates all the extra noise generated in the log files.
 I created this patch because opensubtitles seems to go offline often and the extra noise in the log files was not nessisary.
 | [subliminal-hearing_impaired.logging.patch](https://github.com/caronc/nzbget-subliminal/blob/master/patches/subliminal-hearing_impaired.logging.patch) | Better logging and scoring adjustments (when using _ImpairedFirst_ or _StandardFirst_) improved.
+| [subliminal-external.guessing.support.patch](https://github.com/caronc/nzbget-subliminal/blob/master/patches/subliminal-external.guessing.support.patch) | Allows the wrapper to do the guess work of the video in question outside of the subliminal core.
+But then we can pass back what we have guessed afterwards.
+This was added for some optimization; previously we were guessing the video contents twice.
+This change will have no impact on the existing tool since the defaults of this change cause everything to appear unchanged.

 ```bash
 # Assuming you have our dependencies fullfilled